 1. Sharing tools and resources.

-When current Cal Poly San Luis Obispo student David Broyles was a senior at Minarets High school, he appreciated that his AP Econ and Government class used Twitter to share summaries of projects and to track political issues. " "Using social media resources for class made me realize that they offer very efficient ways to do better work," " Broyles said.
+When David Broyles was a senior at Minarets High school, he appreciated that his AP Economics and government class used Twitter to share summaries of projects and to track political issues.
+"Using social media resources for class made me realize that they offer very efficient ways to do better work," Broyles said.